Hi, I’m Royah

 I had some money left and would stay at hotels applying for jobs until a big time training company reached out to me - the interview was in a completely different state.

-I gambled my last bit of money, rented a car, drove to the interview and nailed it.
+I risked my last bit of money, rented a car, drove to the interview and nailed it.
 The position came with a company car and it became my bedroom for months.
 I was doing well and made an okay salary, but it still wasn't enough to get my own place in NYC.
-There's only but so long you can live out of a car, take showers at the 24 hour gym, and go to work pretending everything is fine.
+There's only but so long you can live out of a car, take showers at the gym, and go to work pretending everything is fine.

 I finally surrendered and entered the Women's Help Shelter in Brownsville Brooklyn, a 400 bed facility in 2018.
 Because of my mental health, I was placed in the Transitional Living Community inside the building - a program for homeless women with various mental health disorders.